 s(t) = −gt2 + v0t + h0

 ...where "g" here is the "4.9" or the "16" derived from the value of the force of gravity (technically, it's the force of gravity on Earth), "v0" ("vee-naught", or "vee-sub-zero") is the initial velocity, and "h0" ("aitch-naught", or "aitch-sub-zero") is the initial height.

 Memorize this equation (or at least its meaning), because you may need to know this on the test.

 Hmm...
 They didn't give me the equation this time.
 But that's okay, because I can create the equation from the information that they did give me.
-The initial height is 80 feet above ground and the initial speed is 64 ft/s.
-Since my units are "feet", then the number for gravity will be 16, and my equation is:
+The initial height is 80 feet above ground and the initial speed is 64 ft/s upward.
+Since my units are feet, then the number for gravity will be −16, and my equation is:

 s(t) = −16t2 + 64t + 80

-But what does this vertex tell me?
-According to my equation, I'm plugging in time values and extracting height values, so the input "2" must be the time and the output "144" must be the height.
-Copyright © Elizabeth Stapel 2004-2011 All Rights Reserved
+But what do the coordinates of this vertex tell me?
+According to my equation, I'm plugging in time values and extracting height values, so the input 2 was the time and the output 144 is the height.

 It takes two seconds to reach the maximum height of 144 feet.

 As long as you label clearly, you don't need a complete sentence (like I used above) for your hand-in answer.
 So you could also give you answer as, "time: 2 secs; height: 144 ft".